Community Health Education

 Health Education Request Form

-Fill out the form to engage with our Community Health staff about available opportunities.
+Fill out the form to engage with our Community Health Education staff about available opportunities.
 Three types of workshops that Foodlink offers include: